Kohima Municipal Council

 The Kohima Municipal Council is the local council of Kohima.
+The council has 19 members from 19 Municipal Wards.

 It was initially known as Kohima Town Committee (KTC) and had eight wards and four Government nominees.
-Yusuf Ali was the first Ex-Officio Chairman and Dr. Neilhouzhu Kire was the first Vice-Chairman (1957–1967).
+Yusuf Ali was the first Ex-Officio Chairman and Dr. Neilhouzhü Kire was the first Vice-Chairman (1957–1967).
 In 1982, John Bosco Jasokie was elected as its first chairman.
 It became a Municipal Council in 2005 with 19 elected councillors.
 As of 2021 it is still in a transitional stage without full powers transferred.

+Current councillors

+List of council members

+The council members for the 2024–29 tenure are: